Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 General Election Date: April 6, 2021

-What You Need to Know: Incumbent Democratic Mayor Lyda Krewson, who faced intense scrutiny (opens in new tab) last year, has chosen to retire—opening up the job to a new field of candidates.
-In the primary election, the city will use the approval voting system (opens in new tab), meaning the top two people with the most votes will advance to the general election.
+What You Need to Know: Incumbent Democratic Mayor Lyda Krewson, who faced intense scrutiny last year, has chosen to retire—opening up the job to a new field of candidates.
+In the primary election, the city will use the approval voting system, meaning the top two people with the most votes will advance to the general election.

 This post will be updated with more information on races and candidates throughout the year.

-Rachel Epstein is an editor at Marie Claire, where she writes and edits culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
-She also manages the site’s virtual book club, #ReadWithMC.
-Offline, she’s likely watching a Heat game, finding a new coffee shop, or analyzing your cousin's birth chart—in no particular order.
+Rachel Epstein is a writer, editor, and content strategist based in New York City.
+Most recently, she was the Managing Editor at Coveteur, where she oversaw the site’s day-to-day editorial operations.
+Previously, she was an editor at Marie Claire, where she wrote and edited culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
+She also launched and managed the site’s virtual book club, #ReadWithMC.
+Offline, she’s likely watching a Heat game or finding a new coffee shop.

 -